 Specialist Meetings

-Throughout projects, students periodically collaborate with peers who share similar contribution identities.
+Throughout projects, students periodically meet with peers who share similar contribution roles across different teams.

-The ORIGIN Framework has already been implemented through interdisciplinary mathematics and science learning involving:
+The ORIGIN Framework has already been implemented within interdisciplinary mathematics and science learning through:

 strengths assessments